Sondeyy/katacoda-scenarios/pyspark/finish.md

-Gratluations to creating your first PySpark application!
+Congratulations to creating your first PySpark application!